 - Part A will include Multiple Choice Questions (MCQs) and be conducted in online mode.
 Mathematics and General Aptitude subjects will be covered in this part.

 - Part B will include drawing test and have to be answered on A4 size drawing sheets.

-Note: Wrong answer options will be penalised in case of tie-breaking.
+Note- Wrong answer options will be penalised at the time of tie-break.

-More overall marks obtained in Mathematics test component.
+More overall marks scored in the Maths section

-More overall marks obtained in Mathematics test component attempted.
+More overall marks in problems of the Aptitude test

-Less wrong answer obtained in aptitude test components attempted.
+Less wrong answers to the attempted questions in the aptitude test

 Earlier date of birth